akashkataria766/Sky-Core/README.md

 Sky Sense is being built step by step.

-The project is intended to provide an opportunity to experiment with:
+The project provides an opportunity to experiment with:

 * AI application development
 * Android application development